 Youth Dash - 2.2 km for ages 10-12 and 13-15

-In addition a couple of non-competitive fun runs take place at the Central Harbourfront Event Space:
+In addition a couple of non-competitive fun runs take place at Victoria Park the day before (Saturday):

-Family Run - 1 km for team participants 6 or above, each team should have at least one adult aged 18 or above
+Kickoff Family Run - 800 m, 2-4 runners form a team, each team should have at least one adult aged 18 or above

 Hong Kong Marathon Course